AOSC-Dev/aosc-default-settings/README.md

-AOSC_Default_Settings
+aosc-default-settings
 =====================

-Default Settings in Overrides, for AOSC OS
+Default Settings in Overrides, for AOSC OS.

 Xfce
 =====================
 Xfce has some major appearance and functionality customization (just kidding...), including:

-1. Default theme to Numix;
+1. Default theme to Arc;
+2. Default icon theme to Numix Circles;
-2. Whisker Menu instead of the default one;
+3. Whisker Menu instead of the default one;
-3. Light Locker instead of XScreensaver;
+4. Light Locker instead of XScreensaver;
-4. Polkit GNOME as default agent for PolicyKit;
+5. Polkit GNOME as default agent for PolicyKit;
-5. Changed panel preferences;
+7. Changed panel preferences;
-6. Added a splash screen;
+7. Added a splash screen;